 There are a specific set of criteria to help to ascertain if someone has CRPS, called the Budapest criteria, it was developed by the International Association for the Study of Pain (IASP) and is an update to the old criteria developed by Merskey & Bogduk (Eds), (1994).

 Now I wouldn’t call myself an expert in CRPS, however I do believe that if there are a specific set of criteria to assist with confirming CRPS then any assessment should be made with strict respect for the criteria.
+Update (2018) – ‘A more recent survey of practitioners found that a large proportion of clinicians are not using the internationally recognised criteria (Miller et al., 2017).
 I am seeing more and more people being labelled with CRPS when I would say they don’t meet the Budapest criteria.
 To my knowledge there is no evidence to support a diagnosis of “mild CRPS” or shows “vague symptoms of CRPS”.
 In addition, I have seen some patients diagnosed with CRPS of other body parts including shoulders, elbows, and even the back and yet there is limited evidence if any to confirm CRPS could exist in these body parts.

 The Budapest criteria isn’t flawless yet it was developed to do away with this issue.
 The original IASP criteria lacked specificity and validity in the diagnostic process of defining CRPS and as such many people were misdiagnosed with CRPS.
 Furthermore, people were being diagnosed as a result of expressing one or two signs and/or symptoms of CRPS and yet CRPS is an interaction of mechanisms ranging from several components to determine its aetiology (Harden et al., 2010).
 Interestingly, the incidence of diagnosed CRPS reduced significantly following the development and release of the Budapest criteria (Birklein & Schlereth, 2015).